 GTNET-SKT

 Using the Socket (SKT) protocol, the GTNETx2 module communicates with external software and physical equipment over a Local or Wide Area Network connection using TCP or UDP sockets.
-When communicating with a single external device, GTNET-SKT is capable of sending up to 300 input and output data points per packet, with each point defined over 4 bytes.
-The data transmitted can be of either integer or floating-point (IEEE 754) type.
+When communicating with a single external device, GTNET-SKT is capable of sending up to 300 input and output data points per packet.
 When communicating with multiple external devices (to a maximum of 10), GTNET-SKT is capable of managing up to 30 input and 30 output data points for each channel.

 GTNET-MODBUS